Workforce Development Partnerships (including STEM and STEAM)

 Prepare FCPS students for their future

-What: In the K-12 arena, workforce development ranges from professional guest speakers to internships and entrepreneurship, to apprenticeships and many strategies in between, including STEAM (science, technology, engineering, arts, and mathematics).
+What: In the K-12 arena, workforce development ranges from professional guest speakers to internships and entrepreneurship, to apprenticeships and many strategies in between, including STEAM.

 A goal of workforce development is to place students in work-focused situations or work-based settings where careers connect to their schoolwork and they learn the skills necessary for work.

 Fairfax County Public Schools seeks partners to support strategies in:

 - Career Awareness: Partnerships typically happen on FCPS property or through group field trips.
 Examples include inviting guest speakers into schools, providing work-based tours, supporting college and career fairs, and supporting informational interviews.
 These partnerships can happen at any grade level, but more often occur with our younger students.

 - Career Exploration: Partnerships are those that have students working independently or in smaller groups, on the partner's property, in an internship or in service learning projects, in a job shadow program, externships, or participating in career mentorship.
 Middle and high school age students are the primary recipients of Career Exploration partnerships.